Udacity Review – Are These Advanced Technology Courses Worth It?

 Udacity Video

-Each class also includes projects to build your skills and portfolio—projects like creating a blog, search engine, game or app.
-These are reviewed and graded often within 24hrs, according to a rubric that both student and instructor shares.
+Each class includes projects to build your skills and portfolio—projects like creating blogs, search engines, games, or apps.
+These receive reviews and grades typically within 24 hours, according to a shared rubric between student and instructor.

-To complete a course, you must finish all the videos, pass all the quizzes, and receive a “meet expectations” review on your projects.
-Once you do, Udacity uses NetVerify to check your identity, and then will issue you a certificate of completion.
-Once you finish the course, you’ll have static access to it for 12 months, and be able to download the videos to keep forever.
+To complete a course, you must finish all videos, pass all quizzes, and receive “meets expectations” reviews on your projects.
+Upon completion, Udacity uses NetVerify to verify your identity before issuing a completion certificate.
+After finishing, you maintain access for 12 months and can download videos permanently.

 Udacity Career Resources